briancribb/strpg-hero-source/pages/game/setting.md

 The Triangle was relatively quiet place until the Klingons and the UFP dragged a war through it.
 Now the major governments are looking a little closer, and it makes the locals a bit nervous.

+## Money
+At this point in Star Trek history, the replicator hasn't been invented and money is still used.
+Within the UFP it's only used for non-essential things, because things necessary for a dignified life aren't commodified.
+Federation planets provide the essentials to everyone, and colonies are supplied with whatever they need to build and grow.

+The Triangle, however, is full of capitalism and rugged individualism.
+Resources are sparse and you can absolutely starve if you don't have enough credits to cover your expenses.
+This can cause a culture shock for Federation citizens who decide to brave the Triangle instead of living in a local colony.

 ## The Characters

 Our protagonists are agents of Starfleet Intelligence, tasked with establishing a covert presence in the Triangle.
 Whatever the players decide about their skills, they are Starfleet personnel who work undercover as civilian traders.